-Candidates will be required to:

-- give a satisfactory explanation of any gaps in employment - provide a satisfactory explanation of any anomalies or discrepancies in the information available to recruiters - declare any information that is likely to appear on a DBS check (via the selfdeclaration form) - provide a childcare disqualification declaration form if and when required - demonstrate their capacity to safeguard and protect the welfare of children and young people - demonstrate how they meet the job description and person specification. - All applicants who are invited to interview will be asked to bring original evidence of their identity, address, right to work in the UK, relevant qualifications and a completed Criminal Convictions Self-Declaration form.
+- 5.6.1 Selection techniques will be determined by the nature and duties of the vacant post and may include a variety of methods.
+The school will conduct interviews in a face-to face manner (which could be via remote methods using video conferencing software, such as Microsoft Teams or similar, if face to face is not practical).
+Telephone interviews may be used at the short-listing stage. - 5.6.2 During the interview process candidates will be required to: - give a satisfactory explanation of any gaps in employment - provide a satisfactory explanation of any anomalies or discrepancies in the information available to recruiters - declare any information that is likely to appear on a DBS check (via the criminal record self-declaration form) - provide a childcare disqualification declaration form if and when required - demonstrate their capacity to safeguard and protect the welfare of children and young people - demonstrate how they meet the job description and person specification. - All applicants who are invited to interview will be asked to bring original evidence of their identity, address, right to work in the UK, relevant qualifications and a completed Criminal Convictions Self-Declaration form.

-10. Pre-Employment Checks
+6 Pre-Employment Checks